ePSIC-DLS/particlespy/docs/particle_analysis.rst

 Particle Analysis
 *****************

-Once you have chosen your segmentation parameters and successfully prepared a prameters object you can use this to perform Particle Analysis.
+Once you have chosen your segmentation parameters and have successfully prepared a parameters object you can use this to perform Particle Analysis.

 .. code-block:: python